Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Monitoring/MemoryManagement.md

 - `/proc` is a virtual file system.
-- It contains virtual files and not real files
-- These are created by the kernel itself.
+- Proc files are created by the kernel itself.

 ## Structure and Purpose of `/proc`